dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 ## Making Choices

 Use `randint` and `if-elif-else` statements to make your random choices.
-For example, to pick your salutation, you might do the following:
+For example, to pick your salutation, you might do the following (with your own choices in place of mine):

 ```
 ### Construct the salutation